 Even before the huge success of The Witcher 3 back in 2015, developers’ CD Projekt Red was hard at work on brand-new IP Cyberpunk 2077, an open-world RPG set in a sci-fi inspired future.
-The game was initially announced back in 2013 and nobody heard anything about it until January 2018, when the game’s official Twitter account tweeted a single word:
+The game was initially announced back in 2013 and nobody heard anything about it until January 2018, when the game’s official Twitter account tweeted a single word.

-Cyberpunk 20177 release date: When will it be released?
+When will Cyberpunk 2077 be released?

 The developers have previously stated that there’s a release target of 2019 at the very least, meaning we’ve still got quite some time before we get to play Cyberpunk 2077 ourselves.